Best Online Liberal Arts Programs in South Carolina (2026)

 How does Liberal Arts pay in South Carolina compare to other states?

-South Carolina offers competitive entry-level wages, though median salaries are currently 4.6% below the national trend.
+South Carolina offers competitive wages for liberal arts professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes South Carolina a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for liberal arts in South Carolina?